-Union leader urges four-day working week ‘with decent pay for everyone’
+Four out of five want a shorter work week as new technology makes jobs more efficient

 Frances O’Grady said too many firms were using technology to treat workers unfairly.

-“Bosses and shareholders must not be allowed to hoover up all the gains from new tech for themselves.
+She added: “Bosses and shareholders must not be allowed to hoover up all the gains from new tech for themselves.

-“Working people deserve their fair share – and that means using the gains from new tech to raise pay and allow more time with their families,” she said.
+“Working people deserve their fair share – and that means using the gains from new tech to raise pay and allow more time with their families.

 “If productivity gains from new technology are even half as good as promised then the country can afford to make working lives better.”